 It depends on the contractual agreement you sign with your lawyer or law firm.
-Most medical malpractice lawyers provide legal services based on a contingency fee, which is paid as a percentage of the award or settlement in the case.
-In a contingency fee agreement, if the case goes to trial and you lose, you do not have to pay your lawyer anything.
+Most medical malpractice lawyers provide legal services based on a contingency fee agreement, which is paid as a percentage of the settlement or award in the case.

-The most common contingency fee is 33% of the award or settlement, although the portion of the award that goes to the lawyer can vary and some arrangements might use different numbers for different circumstances.
+If a case settles before trial, a 33% contingency fee of the settlement or award might be provided, while a 40% fee is most common if the case goes to trial.
+However, the portion of the award that goes to the lawyer may be negotiable, and some arrangements might use different numbers for different circumstances.

 Most medical malpractice lawyers offer a free initial consultation before a client hires them, where they examine the strengths and weaknesses of the case and the lawsuit proceedings.